The Postman Always Rings Twice is a 1934 crime novel written by James M. Cain.

 - Amoral Attorney: Katz, who manages to get the protagonists acquitted - though he knows that they're guilty - just to win a bet with the prosecutor.

-- Auto Erotica: Early in a novel, Cora and Frank have sex in a car.
+- Auto Erotica: Early in the novel, Cora and Frank have sex in a car.

 - Betty and Veronica: A version that became popularized in Film Noir.

 - Death by Irony/Karmic Death: Cora is killed in a car accident, the same way that they managed to kill Nick.
 Frank got away with a crime he did commit - killing Nick - but he's sentenced to death for one he did not, as Cora's death really was an accident.